Why Evaluate Your International Academic Credentials?

 higher value.
 The primary applicants, including their spouses, can receive points toward their total Comprehensive Ranking System (CSR).

 For the U.S.’s H-1B visa, U.S. Citizenship and Immigration Services require a bachelor’s degree or higher degree or its equivalent evaluation report.

 As a potential international student or immigrant to North America, it is very advantageous to do some basic research and learn who requires evaluation reports, types of evaluation reports, and from which external evaluation service.

-As a general guideline, go with an external evaluation service whose evaluation reports are known to be accepted by employers, institutions, licensing boards, and immigration authorities.
+As a general guideline, go with a recognized, credible evaluation service.
+Find out if employers, institutions, licensing boards, and immigration authorities already accept reports from this organization.
 It would be beneficial for you to purchase an evaluation report that can be used for all four purposes or at least for more than one purpose.

 Top 5 Tips for Selecting an External Evaluation Service

 When selecting a credential evaluation service, keep the following tips in mind: